phangjohn27/codewars/README.md

 ["Open", "Open", "Senior", "Open", "Open", "Senior"]

 NOTE TO SELF: Was not able to solve this one.
 Need more familiarity with map, foreach, tunary.
 Understanding that it is a 2D array is a benefit too.

+4) Array Difference

+//Note to self: Had help to completely solve all cases.
+//Original Algorithm with no help only satisfy certain test cases.

+Your goal in this kata is to implement a difference function, which subtracts one list from another and returns the result.

+It should remove all values from list a, which are present in list b.

+arrayDiff([1,2],[1]) == [2]

+If a value is present in b, all of its occurrences must be removed from the other:

+arrayDiff([1,2,2,2,3],[2]) == [1,3]